badprogrammist/algorithms/README.md

 19. Finding minimum vertex cover of a tree
 20. Finding minimum vertex cover of a tree such that the weight of each vertex is equal to the degree of that vertex
 21. Finding minimum vertex cover of a tree with arbitrary weights associated with the vertices
+22. Finding maximum independent set of a tree

 [Tasks](https://github.com/badprogrammist/algorithms/tree/master/src/main/java/ru/ildar/algorithm/graph/tasks)